Tinkerforge/doc/en/source/Software/API_Bindings_Perl.rst

 From CPAN
 ^^^^^^^^^

-The bindings are also available on the Comprehensive Perl Archive Network `CPAN
+The bindings are available on the Comprehensive Perl Archive Network `CPAN
 <https://search.cpan.org/dist/Tinkerforge/>`__.
 You can install them with the
 CPANminus tool `cpanm
 <https://search.cpan.org/dist/App-cpanminus/lib/App/cpanminus.pm>`__ using the